 Limescale build up in your washing machine means that you are wasting electricity and it can ultimately reduce the service life of your machine.
 Remove any existing limescale by running a maintenance wash using a whole 250g packet of Citric Acid.
 Repeat the process at least every other month and help reduce limescale build up in the first place by softening your water by adding soda crystals or borax substitute in your regular wash.
-You can also use white vinegar in the place of laundry softener.
+You can also use dissolved citric acid or white vinegar in the place of laundry softener.